The Doctronic hack: a wake-up call for pharmacy’s full practice future

 When a patient walks into one of the 50,000 community pharmacies across this country, they aren’t talking to an algorithm that can be "jailbroken" into giving dangerous advice.
 They are talking to a professional who knows that if a patient’s Lipitor has run out, the answer is a clinical assessment, not a recipe for a controlled substance.

 We have a safe, existing system in place.
-We just need to activate it.
+We just need to activate it nationwide.

 Why full practice authority matters now

 The Doctronic incident is a "signal event."
 It demonstrates the need for additional layers of testing to ensure public safety.
+Kudos to the State of Utah for providing just the environment for this type of regulatory experimentation.
 Meanwhile, pharmacists are sitting on the sidelines in most states, restricted by outdated regulations.

 Full Practice Authority would allow pharmacists to:

 Currently, only a handful of states have granted anything resembling full practice authority.
-That leaves the rest of the country where the "access problem" is being solved by experimental bots instead of proven professionals.
+That leaves the rest of the country where the "access problem" may be solved by AI bots instead of proven professionals.

 My take: the market vs. the bot

 I’m not saying we should ban AI.
-I think there’s a happy medium where AI sits in a pharmacist’s pocket to double-check research in seconds.
+I think there’s a happy medium where AI has a solo role or sits in a pharmacist’s pocket to double-check research in seconds.
 But we should let the free market decide: Do you want your primary care from a bot that can be hacked by a tech team in New Zealand, or from the pharmacist down the street who knows your history?

 Take action: contact your state board